 R/V ANGARI served as a support vessel for the filming of National Geographic’s SharkFest special, Forecast: Shark Attack, which aired on Thursday, July 18, 2019 at 10 PM ET.

 About the Expedition:

 Dr. Gregory Skomal is an accomplished marine biologist, underwater explorer, photographer, aquarist, and author.
 He has been a senior fisheries biologist with Massachusetts Marine Fisheries since 1987 and currently heads up the Massachusetts Shark Research Program (MSRP).
 Through the MSRP, Greg has been actively involved in the study of life history, ecology, and physiology of sharks.
-His shark research has spanned multiple fish habitats around the globe taking him from the frigid waters of the Arctic Circle to coral reefs in the tropical Central Pacific.
+His shark research has taken him from the frigid Arctic Circle to coral reefs in the tropical Central Pacific.
 Much of his current research centers on the use of acoustic telemetry and satellite-based technology to study the post-release survivorship, ecology, and behavior of sharks.
-He has written dozens of scientific research papers and has appeared in a number of film and television documentaries, including programs for National Geographic, Discovery Channel, ESPN, and numerous television networks.
+He has written dozens of research papers and has appeared in a number of film and TV documentaries, including programs for National Geographic, Discovery Channel, ESPN, and numerous television networks.
 Learn more here.